Odette (musician): 2017–2018: To a Stranger

-2020–present: Herald
+2020–2023: Herald

 On 20 October 2020, Odette released "Dwell", the second single from her second studio album, Herald, released on 5 February 2021.

 In 2023 Odette announced a fifth anniversary tour of To a Stranger, which commenced in July 2023.
 In a statement, Odette said "Releasing To a Stranger changed my life.
 It connected me to people who felt the same as I did when I was writing the songs.
 It was kind of a risky experiment to put my most vulnerable self out there and see what happened and I'm so glad I did it.
 It's been five years now and my life's trajectory has completely shifted because of it.
 I'm so excited to be able to tour this record again and honour it and the people who fell in love with the record."

+2024–present: Blink

 In May 2024, Odette released "Reverence", the first new release in three years.

+In July 2026, Odette released "Aaah!", the first new music in two years.
+In August 2026, Odette announced the forthcoming release Blink and headline tour.